-The City shall purchase certificates of deposit only through qualified public depositories of the State of Florida as identified by the State Treasurer, in accordance with Chapter 280 of the Florida State Statutes.
-In addition, the City may purchase certificates of deposits through the CDARS program as long as the purchases are initiated through a qualified public depository of the State of Florida.

-Brokers/Dealers

-The City may utilize dealers designated as "Primary Securities Dealers" by the Federal Reserve Bank of New York, for direct purchases and sales of securities.
-The City may also utilize non-primary securities (regional) dealers doing business in the State of Florida.
-Both the firm and the dealer for non-primary dealers must have been engaged in the business of effecting transactions in U.S. Government and agency obligations for at least five (5) consecutive years.
-The firm must have capital of no less than \$10,000,000.
-Both primary and non-primary dealers must qualify under Securities and Exchange Commission Rule 15C3-1 (uniform net capital rule).
-The firms must provide the following information prior to executing investment trades with the City:
+- (a) Banks.
+The city shall purchase certificates of deposit only through qualified public depositories of the State of Florida as identified by the state treasurer, in accordance with F.S.
+Ch.
+280. In addition, the city may purchase certificates of deposits through the CDARS program as long as the purchases are initiated through a qualified public depository of the State of Florida. - (b) Brokers/dealers.
+The city may utilize dealers designated as "primary securities dealers" by the Federal Reserve Bank of New York, for direct purchases and sales of securities.
+The city may also utilize nonprimary securities (regional) dealers doing business in the State of Florida.
+Both the firm and the dealer for nonprimary dealers must have been engaged in the business of effecting transactions in U.S. Government and agency obligations for at least five consecutive years.
+The firm must have capital of no less than \$10,000,000.00.
+Both primary and nonprimary dealers must provide the following information prior to executing investment trades with the city: - (1) Audited annual financial statement.

-- 1. Audited annual financial statement. - 2.
-Regulatory history, through either the Office of the Comptroller or the Currency for dealer banks, or the NASD (CR) for securities firms. - 3.
-Statement of any pending lawsuits materially affecting the firm's business. - 4.
-Proof of State of Florida registration. - 5.
-Each Dealer's representative will be required to complete the City's Broker/Dealer Certification Form (Attachment "A") prior to the City conducting any business with the Dealer or its representative.
+- (2) Regulatory history, through either the office of the comptroller or the currency for dealer banks, or the NASD (CR) for securities firms. - (3) Statement of any pending lawsuits materially affecting the firm's business. - (4) Proof of State of Florida registration. - (5) Each dealer's representative will be required to complete the city's broker/dealer certification form (Attachment "A") prior to the city conducting any business with the dealer or its representative.